-ReSTOR is a lens that will help treat patients suffering from presbyopia and from cataracts.
+ReSTOR is a lens that will help to correct presbyopia and eliminate cataracts (the clouding of the eye’s natural lens).
 The ideal candidate for ReSTOR lenses is someone who is seeking better vision at all distances and wants to reduce or possibly eliminate their dependence on glasses.

 The Tecnis multifocal lens is designed to give patients the ability to see at any distance and at any level of light, including lower light.
 While Tecnis provides the same vision correction after cataract surgery for presbyopia as other premium lens implants, it also gives you this vision correction at all light levels, which is something not all premium lens implants can provide.

-If you have been diagnosed with cataracts and are experiencing difficulty reading, seeing objects up close, and are having trouble driving especially at night, the Tecnis multifocal lens may be an option that is right for your vision needs.
+If you have been diagnosed with cataracts and have difficulty reading, seeing objects up close, and driving at night, you might find that the Tecnis multifocal lens is the best option.

-Crystalens is an accommodating IOL designed to be an artificial lens to replace the eyes natural lens.
+Crystalens is an accommodating intraocular lens (IOL) designed to replace the eye’s natural lens.
 It is beneficial for people who want to be able to see without their glasses after cataract surgery or for those who want better vision with a clear lens exchange.

 Toric Lens Implants